 Dilemmas and lessons learned

 Alliander always aims to perform its duties and carry out its activities to the best of its ability.
-However, we are faced with dilemmas that can influence the way we plan to carry out our work.
-Moreover, certain incidents, developments and events can have unforeseen consequences.
+In so doing, we are faced with dilemmas that can influence the way we plan and are able to carry out our work.
+Moreover, certain incidents, developments and events can have unforeseen consequences for our day-to-day work.
 By being aware of this and learning from it, we can continue to enhance the quality of our company.
-In this chapter, we present a few of the dilemmas and events we encountered in 2020.
+In this chapter, we present a few of the dilemmas and events we had to deal with in 2022.

 What have we learned?

 The energy transition is increasingly affecting households and business owners.
 That means that customers have more questions and different questions.
 The large increase in customer contacts at our customer service centre in 2022 – 500,000 as opposed to 260,000 the year before – clearly illustrates this.
 In response, we significantly increased the capacity of our customer service centre in 2022.
 Customers always want to know where they stand, and we aim to answer their questions quickly and unambiguously.
 That is why we will take action in 2023 to improve our customer communications and create a system in which all information relating to a customer is available to us in one place.
 The system will give employees and customers information about the status of their request and communication.

 Assign responsibilities at the level where consequences can best be overseen

 The energy transition is in full swing.
 The task is enormous and requires our internal organisation to work in an even more result-oriented manner.
 Two years ago, we implemented a reorganisation in order to serve our different types of customer better and more effectively according to clearly defined processes.